makersacademy/rps-challenge/README.md

 The project is tested using Rspec and Capybara.
 To use this project:
+  In the command line run the following
+  $ git clone git@github.com:gareth4192/rps-challenge.git
+  $ cd rps-challenge
+  $ bundle
-  Run ruby app.rb in the command line.
+  $ ruby app.rb
-  Follow onscreen instructions.
+  Then follow on screen instructions.

 Technologies used in this project:
 Sinatra web framework, Ruby, Css + HTML